Ileha/Autofac2ZenjectLikeBridge/README.md

 ## 📚 Documentation

 > ℹ️ **Info**: All instances resolved from subcontainers have to implement `IDisposable` interface.
 This needed to limit subcontainers lifetime.
 When instance is disposed, it's subcontainer will be disposed too.
-Instance's `Dispose` method will be called patched via [Harmony](https://github.com/pardeike/Harmony) library
+Instance's `Dispose` method will be called patched via [Harmony](https://github.com/pardeike/Harmony) library, more information [here](#harmonypatch-related).

 ### Creating Subcontainers